 We have analyzed the fractal properties of coherent states projected in the energy eigenbasis of the Dicke Hamiltonian.
 The motivation to explore multifractality in this model comes from its experimental accessibility, its well-defined classical limit, and the fact that it represents many-body systems with collective interactions and only two degrees of freedom, which simplifies the description.
 However, the model has an unbounded Hilbert space, which makes the study of multifractality based on scaling analysis challenging.
-To obtain the spectrum numerically, one must choose a cut-off of the bosonic space large enough to ensure convergence of the high-energy eigenstates.

-We used cut-off values that were large enough to ensure the normalization of the wave functions and the accurate computation of the generalized inverse participation ratio with q > 1, but non-converged components still impact the multifractal analysis when one goes to small values of q.
+To obtain the spectrum numerically, one must choose a cutoff of the bosonic space large enough to ensure convergence of the high-energy eigenstates.
+We used cutoff values that were large enough to ensure the normalization of the wave functions and the accurate computation of the generalized inverse participation ratio with q > 1, but nonconverged components still impact the multifractal analysis when one goes to small values of q.
 We have circumvented this problem by restricting our study to certain ranges of q values.

+Although the multifractal analysis has been used before as a probe of ergodicity, here our aim was to employ it as a coarse-grained quantitative tool to capture changes in the structures in a mixed phase space.
 The multifractal analysis of coherent states reveals details of the rich phase space of the Dicke model and provides a quantitative picture of its structure.
 We have obtained two main results by studying the mass exponents τ_q .

-First, by fitting the curves of τ_q vs q, we verified that the approximation to the linear generalized dimension, $\mathcal{D}^{(1)} = D$, is a valuable tool to distinguish regular from chaotic regions, similar to what was done for the kicked top model in Ref.
-[32] using D_1 , D_2 and D{∞} , and for the Dicke model using D_2 [33, 81].
-The value of D operates as a sensitive probe of the phase space that allows for the identification of chaotic states in regular regions and regular states associated with islands of stability in the chaotic regime.

-Second, we showed that the parabolic correction, $\mathcal{D}^{(2)} = \Delta$, to the linear fit of the mass exponents works as a probe of nonlinearity and thus reveals the presence of multifractal coherent states.
+First, by fitting the curves of τ_q versus q, we verified that the approximation to the linear generalized dimension, $\mathcal{D}^{(1)} \simeq D$, is a valuable tool to distinguish regular from chaotic regions, similar to what was done for the kicked top model in Ref.
+[32] using D_1 , D_2 and D{∞} , and for the Dicke model using D_2 [33,89].
+The value of D operates as a sensitive probe of the phase space that allows for the identification of chaotic states in regular regions and regular states associated with islands of tum stability in the chaotic regime.
+Second, we showed that the parabolic correction, $\mathcal{D}^{(2)} \simeq \Delta$, to the linear fit of the mass exponents works as a probe of nonlinearity and thus reveals the presence of multifractal coherent states.
 We emphasize that states whose linear fractal dimension D is constant and between $D_q^{(r)}$ (ergodic) and $D_q = 0$ (fully localized) are nonergodic extended states that are fractal, but not necessarily multifractal.
 For multifractality to hold, D_q needs to show a nonlinear behavior with q, which can be detected with the analysis of $\mathcal{D}^{(2)}$.

 The multifractal analysis unveils the presence of nonlinearities in the quantum states.
-From the quantumclassical correspondence, we know that the coherent state samples the vicinity of the phase space around its center, so the presence of multifractality must be a reflection of neighboring hidden structures in the phase space, hinted by the examination of the PDoS_q.
+From the quantum-classical correspondence, we know that the coherent state samples the vicinity of the phase space around its center, so the presence of multifractality must be a reflection of neighboring hidden structures in the phase space, hinted by the examination of the PDoS_q.
 Multifractality is thus related to dramatic changes in phase space and to the simultaneous participation of different phase space structures.